Colin McRae Rally (1998 video game): Reception

 At the 1999 Milia festival in Cannes, Colin McRae Rally took home a "Gold" prize for revenues above €30 million in the European Union during the previous year.
 By late 2002, its global sales had reached 4 million copies.
-The game was a bestseller in the UK and went on to become Codemasters most successful boxed game in the UK.
+The game was a bestseller in the UK and went on to become Codemasters' most successful boxed game in the UK.

 Colin McRae Rally received "favorable" reviews on both platforms according to the review aggregation website GameRankings.
-Edge praised the PS version's authentic simulation, but commented that graphical glitches sometimes occurred.
+Edge praised the PlayStation version's authentic simulation, but commented that graphical glitches sometimes occurred.
 Game Revolution criticized the same console version's graphics, lack of music and co-driver voicing, but praised its track variation and gameplay.
 GameSpot were far less positive, praising the PC version's driving experience, but criticizing the car setup procedure, the length of the stages, and the damage model.
 They were even less positive about the PlayStation port, criticizing its lack of originality.
 IGN were split, praising the PlayStation version's skill-based nature and its strong simulation, but also criticizing the PC version for being less exciting than traditional games.
 Official UK PlayStation Magazine praised the game's graphics and variety, and said that it "pushed the boundaries of the off-road racer to somewhere near the heights of Gran Turismo".